Mateja0312/ISA-DOCKER/README.md

 NOTE: Running the 'npm run serve' command inside the 'server' folder for the first time will generate the required tables in the database

 #### Database seeding:
-7. Use 'npx sequelize-cli db:seed:all' inside the 'server' folder to seed the database
+7. Use 'npx sequelize-cli db:seed:all --config "config/config.json" --env "production"' inside the 'server' folder to seed the database

 #### Application:
 8. App should be running on: http://localhost:8080